 - Thickened, narrowed or torn blood vessels in the eyes.
 This can result in vision loss.

 - Trouble with memory or understanding.
 Uncontrolled high blood pressure may also affect your ability to think, remember and learn.
-Trouble with memory or understanding concepts is more common in people who have high blood pressure.
+Trouble with memory or understanding concepts is more common in people with high blood pressure.

 No special preparations are necessary to have your blood pressure checked.
 You might want to wear a short-sleeve shirt to your appointment so that the blood pressure cuff can fit around your arm properly.
 You might want to avoid caffeinated food and drinks right before your test.
 You should also use the toilet before having your blood pressure measured.

-Because some medications — such as over-the-counter cold medicines, antidepressants, birth control pills and others — can raise your blood pressure, it might be a good idea to bring a list of medications and supplements you take to your doctor's appointment.
+Because some medications, such as over-the-counter cold medicines, pain medications, antidepressants, birth control pills and others, can raise your blood pressure, it might be a good idea to bring a list of medications and supplements you take to your doctor's appointment.
 Don't stop taking any prescription medications that you think may affect your blood pressure without your doctor's advice.

 What you can do